SomeWeekendReading/someweekendreading.github.io/about.md

 ## Contact

-Um... try the email link at the bottom of every page, maybe?
+Um... try the email link at the top of every page, maybe?
 The comment feature on posts seems to be working, albeit clunkily (e.g., if you disable Javascript it will "work" but display some useless JSON when it's done, requiring use of the BACK button).